-The less known pepino melon fruit is native to South America and is a small oval fruit with a firm, smooth skin.
+The less known pepino melon fruit is native to South America and now widely available in China when in season.
+It is a small oval fruit with a firm, smooth skin.
 The yellow colour and the purple stripes develop when the fruit ripens.
 The size of the fruit can vary from the size of a plum size up to the size of a big apple.

 How pepino melon grows